bruvellu/cephalic-furrow/README.md

 # Cephalic furrow project

-This repository contains data, analyses, and supporting information associated with our project about the role of the cephalic furrow to the mechanics of gastrulation in *Drosophila*.
+This repository contains data, analyses, and supporting information associated with our project about the role of the cephalic furrow in the mechanics of *Drosophila* gastrulation.

 ## Directories